The Adventures of Tintin: American

 The Tintin books have had relatively limited popularity in the United States.

 The works were first adapted for the American English market by Golden Books, a branch of the Western Publishing Company in the 1950s.
 The albums were translated from French into American English with some artwork panels blanked except for the speech balloons.
 This was done to remove content considered to be inappropriate for children, such as drunkenness and free mixing of races.
 The albums were not popular and only six were published in mixed order.
 The edited albums later had their blanked areas redrawn by Hergé to be more acceptable, and they currently appear this way in published editions around the world.

 From 1966 to 1979, Children's Digest included monthly instalments of The Adventures of Tintin.
 These serialisations served to increase Tintin's popularity, introducing him to many thousands of new readers in the United States.
 (Note: At that time, Children's Digest had a circulation of around 700,000 copies monthly.)

 Atlantic Monthly Press, in cooperation with Little, Brown and Company beginning in the 1970s, republished the albums based on the British translations.
 Alterations were made to vocabulary not well known to an American audience (such as gaol, tyre, saloon, and spanner).
 As of the early 21st century Little, Brown and Company (owned by the Hachette Book Group USA) continues to publish Tintin books in the United States.

 Digital

 Moulinsart's official Tintin app in Apple's App Store, launched with the release of the digital version of Tintin in the Congo on 5 June 2015, features brand new English language translations by journalist, writer and Tintin expert Michael Farr.

+In 2021, an unused original painting by Hergé for the cover of The Blue Lotus sold at auction for a record 3.2 million euros.
+The image was later used by Tintinimaginatio to launch the franchise's first non-fungible token (NFT) in an effort to digitalize the brand and reclaim ownership of the artwork.